The canonical ring of a stacky curve: Simplification

 \section{Simplification}

-With the inductive theorem from the previous section in hand, we must now consider the remaining base cases.
-In preparation for their analysis, we return to the toric presentation and Gr\"obner basis given in Subsection~\ref{subsec:toric}, which need not be minimal.
+We return to the toric presentation and Gr\"obner basis given in section~\ref{subsec:toric}, which need not be minimal.
 In this section, we give a method for minimizing the number of generators.
+We will use an effective version of the Euclidean algorithm for polynomials, as follows.